dsl-logo

 Mortgage borrowing in Australia by loan type and location

-“Looking at the value of new lending for investment loans, it’s up almost 19% in the past year.
-When you compare that to growth in new housing finance for owner occupiers, it's much stronger,” says Eliza Owen.
+“When you compare investor growth in new housing finance to owner occupiers, it's much stronger,” says Eliza Owen.

 “Investors in this country have a capital growth strategy and I think they're anticipating growth off the back of a potential cash rate reduction.”

 “Households have spent the large savings buffers that they accumulated during the COVID-19 pandemic.
-These buffers initially insulated household spending from the increase in interest rates but with these savings buffers gone, interest rate increases are going to have more bite.”
+These buffers initially insulated household spending from the increase in interest rates, but with these savings buffers gone, interest rate increases are going to have more bite.”

 Dr Nalini Prasad, Senior Lecturer, UNSW Business School